 The new system features four centralized beer refrigeration stations in four zones of the stadium, each with a piping network that delivers beer directly from the kegs to the individual taps in approximately 10 beer kiosks.
 Each of the stations is housed on a poured-in-place-concrete mezzanine, creating additional storage space within the existing footprint of the stadium while allowing trucks easy delivery access closer to the coolers.

 The kegs are delivered directly to each station where they are immediately stored.
-Critical to the system is a Pflow Series-M VRC in each zone providing reliable and quick vertical movement of the kegs from the trucks to a through-floor opening in the 16 ft. elevated mezzanine that houses the coolers.
-The Pflow VRCs each have a 5 ft x 5 ft carriage and a 4,000 lb capacity, allowing 8 half-barrels on roller carts to be lifted at a time.
+Critical to the system is a PFlow M Series in each zone providing reliable and quick vertical movement of the kegs from the trucks to a through-floor opening in the 16' elevated mezzanine that houses the coolers.
+The PFlow VRCs each have a 5' x 5' carriage and a 4,000 lb capacity, allowing 8 half-barrels on roller carts to be lifted at a time.
 The lift itself is secured to two cantilevered columns with the carriage off to the side for easy access.

 "The key to the system is reliability and speed," says Kevin Wright of Trammell Equipment.
 "If any of the lifts are inoperable when the beer is delivered to the stadium, the system fails.
 We absolutely had to get a lifting mechanism with a lot of capacity that we knew would work all the time."